MaterializeInc/materialize/doc/developer/platform/ux.md

 are meant for end-users will need to instead make their messages available via tables or sources in the system catalog.

+### Correctness

+Materialize maintains three correctness guarantees.

+1. *Transactions in Materialize are strictly serializable with respect to the operations that occur inside of Materialize.*
+   Operations include:
+    * `SELECT`, `INSERT`, `UPDATE`, and `DELETE` statements (but not `TAIL`)
+    * Materialize initiated acknowledgements of upstream sources (*e.g., the commit of an offset by a Kafka source, the acknowledge of an LSN by a PostgresSQL source, etcetera*)
+2. *Materialize respects the explicit or implied event order of its sources.
+   This includes partial orders.*  In practice this means Materialize assigns new timestamps to events in sources.
+This assignment of new timestamps is called reclocking.
+Once reclocking occurs, it defines a permanent order of events within Materialize.
+For sources without transactional semantics (basic Kafka streams) Maerialize reclocks the events to reflect the order in which the source emits each event.
+For sources that do have transactional semantics (Postgres, Debezium) Materialize reclocks events to respect the transactional boundaries.
+For partially ordered events x and y:
+    1.  if *x < y* in the source, then *x ≤ y* in Materialize
+    2.  if *x = y* in the source, then *x = y* in Materialize
+3. *Materialize provides real time recency guarantees.* This means any write committed by an upstream source is reflected in future queries against Materialize.
+Guaranteeing real time recency means that Materialize must block on a query until it has complete certainty about the events.
+   Blocking may not be desirable in practice, so Materialize makes the behavior optional.
+Non-blocking behavior comes with no guarantees of recency.

 ## Discussion

 What follows are my (@benesch's) thoughts on the design tradeoffs that were